phetsims/phet-info/doc/strings-i18n-and-yaml.md

      This is a multiline string.
      It can have multiple lines.
    ```

+Please note that this is just one of many syntax options for multiline strings, and that depending on your multiline
+string needs the syntax may be different.

 2. Strings that start with curly braces or end with colons must be quoted:

 ```yaml